merryndconstable/merryndconstable.github.io/research.md

 ## Cognition in Context
 {: #cognition-in-context}

-This research examines how cognition is shaped by the environments in which it operates.
-We investigate how **physical, social, technological, and institutional contexts** influence what people perceive, think, and do.
+This research focuses on how cognition is shaped by the environments in which it operates.
+We study how physical, social, technological, and institutional contexts influence what people perceive, think, and do.

-A central aim is to translate cognitive theory into real-world settings, including **education, healthcare, human–technology interaction, and urban environments**.
-This work extends laboratory findings into applied and interdisciplinary domains, asking how environments can be designed to better support attention, action, learning, and collaboration.
+We translate cognitive theory into real-world settings, including education, healthcare, human–technology interaction, and urban environments.
+This work extends laboratory findings into applied and interdisciplinary contexts, examining how environments can be designed to better support attention, action, learning, and collaboration.

 **Example directions**
 - Psychological ownership of space and place